canada-ca/open-source-logiciel-libre/en/guides/publishing-open-source-code.md

 **note:** Prior art in releasing source code helps protecting against patents litigation.
 The latest code version may not necessarly mean it's the version deployed in production.

+## Working in the Open

+Building a welcoming community can influence your project's future and reputation.
+Provide a positive experience for contributors and make it easy so they keep coming back.

+* README.md and CONTRIBUTING.md file
+* Respond to questions, bugs and merge requests for code.

 ## Mandatory Files